fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Miraj is a personal gift to the prophet Muhammad ﷺ   from Allah ST.

-Al-Isra’ wal-Mi’raj took place during a time when the Prophet (saw) was facing intense hardship and pain.
-The Quraysh, who were his tribe and his family, constantly ridiculed, humiliated and oppressed the Prophet (saw) and his followers.
-Moreover, the Prophet (saw) had just faced the Year of Sorrow (’Aam al-Huzn), during which he (saw) lost his beloved wife Khadijah (ra), and his uncle Abu Talib, who was his protector and ally.
+Al-Isra’ wal-Mi’raj took place during a time when the Prophet ﷺ   was facing intense hardship and pain.
+The Quraysh, who were his tribe and his family, constantly ridiculed, humiliated and oppressed the Prophet ﷺ   and his followers.
+Moreover, the Prophet ﷺ   had just faced the Year of Sorrow (’Aam al-Huzn), during which he ﷺ   lost his beloved wife Khadijah (ra), and his uncle Abu Talib, who was his protector and ally.

-In addition to all these burdens, when the Prophet (saw) had travelled to Ta’if to spread the Islamic message, the people of Ta’if had rejected him in the most cruel way, sending their children into the streets to stone him until he left the city.
+In addition to all these burdens, when the Prophet ﷺ   had travelled to Ta’if to spread the Islamic message, the people of Ta’if had rejected him in the most cruel way, sending their children into the streets to stone him until he left the city.

-Having gone through so much grief and suffering, the Prophet Muhammad (saw) was given a truly beautiful and comforting gift.
+Having gone through so much grief and suffering, the Prophet Muhammad ﷺ   was given a truly beautiful and comforting gift.
 He was transported not only to the Sacred Sanctuary and through the skies, but ultimately into the Divine Presence, the source of all comfort and hope.
-One of the most important lessons of Al-Isra’ wal-Mi’raj, therefore, is that ‘with every hardship [there will be] ease’ (The Noble Qur’an, 94: 5).
+One of the most important lessons of Al-Isra’ wal-Mi’raj, therefore, is that `‘with every hardship [there will be] ease’` (The Noble Qur’an, 94: 5).

 There are so many narrations about Isra and Miraj.
 Almost half of the hadith from the Meccan period are about Isra and Miraj.